Managing Difficult Employees: Things You Need To Know

 1. Reward and Recognize

 The lack of timely recognition can give rise to employees that are hard to deal with.
 It is because of the fact that they are not acknowledged for their hard work and efforts.
-They feel that they are less valued that resutls in them losing their enthisiasm to fulfill their duties.
+They believe they are undervalued, which causes them to lose motivation to accomplish the tasks.

 What can a manager or a leader do about it?